 A fleet system should offer a management report providing last-used part histories, current stock inventory, and records of part issues for the previous six- and 12-month periods.
 This information helps identify potential candidates for return-to-vendor for a credit and adjustments to the minimum and maximum stocking levels at each warehouse.

 Fleet operations should review stocking levels and current inventory twice per year.
-Fleet managers should also analyze frequently utilized non-stock parts.
-These parts may be candidates to become stock inventory and improve fill-rate times without overstuffing the parts room.
+Fleet managers should also analyze frequently used non-stock parts.
+These parts may be candidates to become stock inventory and improve fill rate times without over stuffing the parts room.

 Parts cross-referencing is a feature every fleet wants, but many never realize or implement correctly.
 Although a parts cross-referencing feature takes some time to set up, it is invaluable for identifying supply sources, quickly filling part orders, and maintaining an active healthy inventory.